uksrc-developers/adios-container/README.md

 Attempt to build a singularity environment for ADIOS2 and MGARD.

 This follows the original containers and builds the ADIOS2 environment using Spack.
-Casacore and the python bindings are then built from source.
+Casacore and the Python bindings are then built from source.
+There is a slight bodge in python-casacore build to work round what seems to be an issue with the cmake supplied by Spack.

 To build: